 Remember that liquid plant food should be at half strength and only water around the edges.

-Withering and dry spots can appear if the Cyclamen leaves are exposed to prolonged sunlight.
+Withering and dry spots can appear if the Cyclamen leaves are exposed to prolonged direct sunlight.

 Check for the presence of aphids when you see curled leaves or crooked leaves underneath.
 Neem oil is a good natural insecticide to get rid of aphids.